 While medical physics is Malcolm’s passion, he enjoys the management aspect of his role too.
-He joined the NHS as senior physicist in an ultrasound department in 1990 and has worked in various medical physics management roles over the years.
 He is now director of medical physics at Royal Berkshire NHS Foundation Trust, responsible for more than 70 staff.

 My day-to-day work is very varied.
 About two-thirds of my time involves scientific management where I ensure the provision of a scientific service is clinically relevant for patients, evidence based and properly resourced.
 The other third I spend on general management tasks such as finance and human resources, and on research, lecturing and other activities related to the profession of medical physics.